-When your shipment is moved containerized, the TSP uses a freight company for transport.
-The freight company’s sole responsibility is the movement from origin to destination.
-Freight companies require a dock for load/offload which is the reason the shipment must go to an agency prior to delivery.
+When your shipment is moved containerized, the mode of transportation used requires a commercial dock for load/offload which is the reason the shipment must go to the destination agency prior to delivery.
+The transportation company’s sole responsibility is the movement from origin to destination.
 Once your goods arrive, the agency will advise their first available date for delivery and a representative from our office will contact you to schedule delivery to your residence.

 The automated email you receive from DPS is your actual weight, also known as your gross weight.
-Your Transportation Office will deduct 10% off the top of your gross weight for packaging materials as well as the weight of your ProGear.
+Your Transportation Office will deduct your ProGear and then 10% from your gross weight for packaging materials.
 The net weight will be your billed weight.
 Your TO office will be able to provide you with the net weight.

 At the time of delivery.
 This is a required service for the delivery crews to perform.
 If you sign the DD1850 (notification of loss or damage form) indicating that the service was completed to your satisfaction or it was waived at the time of delivery, the military will not approve a return pick-up and it will be your responsibility to dispose of the packing material and boxes from your shipment.

 You have 180 days from your delivery date to provide written notification of loss or damage, and nine months from your delivery date to submit a claim for full replacement value (FRV).
 After nine months, depreciated value applies.